Growyourbrand.net Reference notes on brand consequence May 2026

 On July 16, 2014, Airbnb introduced a major redesign of its product experience and brand identity.
 The new mark, called the Belo, replaced the earlier cursive-style identity and became the center of a broader brand idea: Belong Anywhere.

 DesignStudio's case study frames the assignment as larger than visual refresh.
 Airbnb had outgrown the idea of simply offering places to stay.
-The agency's strategy argued that the business was about people and belonging, not only rooms and listings.
+The agency's strategy argued that the business was about people and belonging, not merely rooms and listings.
 The symbol was meant to become a simple, drawable sign for that idea.

 What The Symbol Had To Carry